The Ultimate Local Social Media Guide for Multi-location Businesses

-With 4.65 billion active social media users worldwide, social media channels from Facebook to YouTube to TikTok remain some of the most influential digital marketing tools to reach a local audience.
-And when it comes to local businesses, local social media is not only a key tool for driving both online and offline traffic, it is also one of the primary vehicles to build a loyal local following.
+With 4.8 billion active social media users worldwide, social media channels—from Facebook to YouTube to TikTok—remain some of the most influential digitalmarketing tools to reach a local audience.
+And when it comes to local businesses, local social media marketing is not only a key tool for driving both online and offline traffic, it is also one of the primary vehicles to build a loyal local following.

-In the past several years, businesses have experimented with social media and have found ways to connect their brands to real-life moments and events, creating an authentic, real connection with their customers.
+Over the past several years, businesses have experimented with social media and have used it to connect their brands to real life moments and events, creating authentic connections with their customers.
 Today, it is one of the key touchpoints in the hybrid journey that customers experience in their purchase decisions.
-It is crucial for businesses operating in multiple locations to create a local social media presence for visibility and revenue.

 What is Local Social Media?